-Semantically, a hybrid automaton behaves by advancing time according to the differential equations defined in the mode of the current discrete state $l \in L$ .
-The guard conditions on the outgoing transitions define when the location can change, whereas the invariants of the locations can be used to force transitions by preventing time from elapsing further in the current mode.
-This therefore allows nondeterminism in the discrete behavior.
-A hybrid automaton can be visually depicted as a finite-state machine with differential equations in each discrete state.
-The model also allows for nondeterminism in the continuous behavior because a single state $x \in X$ defines, via the set of flows F, a set of derivative values for each variable.
+Semantically, a hybrid automaton behaves by advancing time according to the differential equations defined in the mode of the current discrete state $l \in L$ , then allowing any enabled transitions to be taken, and repeating, yielding a sequence of states called an execution.
+A state $x \in X$ is reachable is there exists a finite execution ending in x.
+The set of reachable states contains every reachable state.
+The guard conditions on the outgoing transitions define when the location can change.
+The invariants of the locations can be used to force transitions by preventing time from elapsing further in the current mode.
+Together, these allow nondeterminism in the discrete behavior.
+A hybrid automaton can be graphically depicted as a finite-state machine with differential equations in each discrete state.
+The model also allows for nondeterminism in the continuous behavior because a single state $x \in X$ may be associated a set of derivatives for each variable, via the set of flows F.

-This modeling framework is very expressive, and computing exactly the sets of states a hybrid automaton may enter, called the reachable set of states, is undecidable [11].
-Thus, analysis of hybrid systems often restricts either the continuous dynamics or the discrete dynamics [12], [13], [14].
-In this paper, the reachability algorithm proposed in Section IV considers restricted hybrid automata models where the state invariants are disjoint and cover the continuous states $\mathbb{R}^n$ , there are no reset maps in the transitions between discrete states, and the guards of incoming transitions are defined by the state invariants.
+This modeling framework is very expressive, and computing exactly the sets of states a hybrid automaton may enter, called the reachable set of states, is undecidable [Henzinger et al. 1995].
+Thus, analysis of hybrid systems often restricts either the continuous dynamics or the discrete dynamics [Alur and Dill 1994; Lafferriere et al. 2000; Branicky 1998].
+In this paper, the reachability algorithm proposed in Section 4 considers restricted hybrid automata models where (a) the state invariants are disjoint and cover the continuous states $\mathbb{R}^n$ , (b) there are no reset maps in the transitions between discrete states, and (c) the guards of incoming transitions are defined by the state invariants.

-In addition to dynamics restrictions, practical reachability approaches often over-approximate the reachable set of states [15], [16], [17], which is sufficient for proving safety properties.
-If a sound over-approximation of the reachable set of states of a hybrid automaton does not contain any unsafe states, then the system is verified as safe since no unsafe states are in the actual reachable set of states either.
-This approach may, however, lead to false positives where the error in the over-approximation contains unsafe states, but the actual reachable set of states does not.
+In addition to restrictions on dynamics, practical reachability approaches often overapproximate the set of reachable states [Kapinski and Krogh 2002; Dang et al. 2010; Frehse et al. 2011], which is sufficient for proving safety properties.
+If a sound overapproximation of the reachable set of states for a hybrid automaton does not contain any unsafe states, then the system is verified as safe since no unsafe states are in the actual reachable set of states either.
+That is, the system is safe if the intersection of the over-approximation of the set of reachable states and the set of unsafe states is empty.
+This approach may, however, lead to spurious counterexamples where the error due to the over-approximation contains unsafe states, but the actual reachable set of states does not.

-Here, $\operatorname{REACH}{\infty}(x, \operatorname{HA})$ refers to all the states reached in any amount of time from state x in hybrid automaton HA, $\operatorname{REACH}{\leq t}(x, \operatorname{HA})$ refers to the states reached from x in up to t time, and $\operatorname{REACH}{=t}(x, \operatorname{HA})$ are the states reached after exactly t time has elapsed.
+We define $\text{REACH}{\infty}(x, \text{HA})$ to be the set of states reached in any amount of time from state x in hybrid automaton HA, $\text{REACH}{\leq t}(x, \text{HA})$ is the set of states reached from x in up to t time, and $\text{REACH}{=t}(x, \text{HA})$ is the set of states reached after exactly t time has elapsed.
 Also, we naturally extend REACH to initial sets of states, where the resultant set of reachable states is the union of the set of reachable states from each state in the initial set.